fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/pages/singlefilepageobject/ImplementationDocumentation.md

 almost all cases a bad practice since with each copied code the maintainability costs rise.
 Moreover, the pages will do more than one thing which means that we won't follow the Single Responsibility Principle.

+### Note
+DRY - Do Not Repeat Yourself Principle
+A well-implemented and Page Object library has one and only oneway to accomplish any action.
+This prevents duplicate implementation of the same SearchItem or FillBillingInfo methods.

+### Non-Dry Page Objects
+To ease the comparison, we will review what the first two page objects will look like if we just transfer all elements and logic available on the pages.